 If your participants have already joined your virtual event, the host can display the URL within the content of the live stream.
 This allows participants to see the URL and type it into their mobile device in order to join.

 There are various helpful software tools for streaming.
 One popular free tool is Open Broadcast Software (OBS).
 OBS allows the host to dynamically overlay graphics and text.
-Additionally, you can even add our Projector View directly onto your live stream.
+Additionally, you can even add our Presentation View directly onto your live stream.

 Run A Live Trivia Game Virtually